Actuarial-Control-Cycle-T1-2024/group-page-showcase-lifesavers-consulting/README.md

 After thoroughly analysing the most frequent death causes of policyholders within the last 20 years (see Appendix A), it was discovered that cancer and heart or circulatory system disease were the top two leading causes of death.
 Considering this, as well as how different programs would have different effects based on smoking status and age, Lifesavers Consultancy critically selected the 9 intervention programs that the firm recommends that SuperLife focuses on, as shown below:

-• High Effect (6%+ mortality reduction):
+- High Effect (6%+ mortality reduction):

-   o Weight Management Programs
+   - Weight Management Programs

-   o Heart Health Screenings
+   - Heart Health Screenings

-   o Cancer Prevention Initiatives
+   - Cancer Prevention Initiatives

-• Moderate Effect (3-6% mortality reduction):
+- Moderate Effect (3-6% mortality reduction):

-   o Fitness Tracking Incentives
+   - Fitness Tracking Incentives

-   o Holistic Stress Reduction
+   - Holistic Stress Reduction

-   o Alcohol Moderation Programs
+   - Alcohol Moderation Programs

-• Low Effect (2-4% mortality reduction):
+- Low Effect (2-4% mortality reduction):

-   o Educational Workshops
+   - Educational Workshops

-   o Driving Safety Courses
+   - Driving Safety Courses

-   o Incentives for Regular Medication Adherence
+   - Incentives for Regular Medication Adherence

 A detailed table explaining the choice of the intervention programs, as well as the mortality reduction effects can be seen in Appendix C.